makersacademy/airport_challenge/README.md

 My Approach
 -------
+### Design Decisions
+Initially, it seemed the natural decision to give a Plane class the methods of #land and #take_off as they're things *planes* do not airports - I ended up giving these behaviours to the Airport class for two reasons:

+1. From writing the unit tests for these methods it became clear that the output I needed to test to fulfill the requirements of the User Story needed to come from an instance of the Airport class
+2. The User Stories specify traffic controllers and a system desginer, **not** pilots - meaning I was designing functionality for their roles inside the airport (e.g. managing if planes land and/or take off).

+In summary, whilst the methods #land and #take_off describe what we would typically view as actions belonging to planes, they actually describe the actions of the traffic controllers granting/denying a plane permission to land.

+### TDD Process
 * I began with the first user story - using the online tool Miro to identify what actions needed to be taken (i.e. what objects, what actions).
 * I identified that the first thing my code needed was an aiport - I ran a feature test to see if this felt like the natural first step for this user story and once I confimed that I created my first unit in "airport_spec.rb" which described a class called Aiport.
 * This first run of my unit test failed as no class called Airport existed - so I created a new file airport.rb and set up a new class Airport with no methods.
 Then my unit test passed.